Cole Delavergne is a .net developer and programmer with a BS in computer science.

-As a computer scientist I have fun when people call with this scam.
+As a computer scientist, I have fun when people call with this scam.
 I have even tricked people into giving me access to their computers.
-The common theme with this scam is that Microsoft has received a message indicated that you have spyware, adware or other issues with your computer.
+The common theme with this scam is that Microsoft has received a message indicating that you have spyware, adware, or other issues with your computer.
 Sometimes they will call claiming to be the 'geek squad' or even call claiming to be your ISP and saying you have a virus that is using too much network bandwidth.

-How skilled the person scamming is determines how likely people are to fall for this scam.
-Most scripted scammers are horrible with IT-related issues and simply follow a script and training they were showed on how to scam you.
-Some of these scammers, however, can be very tech savvy and seem to be legit with their wording and tactics, even going off script to seem more realistic.
+How skilled the person is at scamming determines how likely people are to fall for this scam.
+Most scripted scammers are horrible with IT-related issues and follow a script and training they were shown on how to scam you.
+Some of these scammers, however, can be very tech savvy and seem to be legit with their wording and tactics, even going off script to look more realistic.

-At this point they will try to convince you that your private information is available and your computer is being used a drone to hack other computers.
-While there are some Trojans that actually do this, a console line scan will not find this issue; it will require much more technical work to find and fix this problem.
+At this point, they will try to convince you that your private information is available and your computer is being used as a drone to hack other computers.
+While there are some Trojans that do this, a console line scan will not find this issue; it will require much more technical work to find and fix this problem.
 It's true that hackers use personal and company computers to assist with Denial Of Service (DOS) attacks and the hacking of other systems.
 However, you cannot be held responsible for such attacks, despite what the scammer will suggest.
-The scammer will then suggest a fixed price that you could pay and they will offer to clean your machine.
-At this point they could install phony and even harmful software on your computer that requires you to pay to keep your computer running decently.
+The scammer will then recommend a fixed price that you could pay, and they will offer to clean your machine.
+At this point, they could install phony and even harmful software on your computer that requires you to pay to keep your computer running decently.

 How to Avoid This Scam

 - Microsoft will never call you.
 No one will call you.
 The only person who knows something is wrong with your device is you.
-Your computer may have protection but it doesn't work like ADT or home security; it protects you in real time.
-If you have serious issues you may end up trying to call Microsoft, but good luck going ahold of anyone.
-Geek Squad will never call you unless it's to offer you some kind of promotion.
+Your computer may have protection, but it doesn't work like ADT or home security; it protects you in real-time.
+If you have serious issues, you may end up trying to call Microsoft, but good luck getting ahold of anyone.
+Geek Squad will never call you unless it's to offer you some promotion.

 - If your computer wasn't showing signs of any issues to you, then there is nothing wrong.
 Do not let these scammers talk you into giving them access to your personal computer.

 - Run Protect.
 A few free programs that work well and will help you with your computer are Spybot, Malwarebytes, and Avast.
-Make sure to download these from the actual website they are released on.
-Run these scans along with Windows bit defender and if nothing comes up there is likely no issue with your computer.
+Make sure to download these from the actual website where they are released.
+Run these scans along with Windows bit defender, and if nothing comes up, there is likely no issue with your computer.

-- If you're really concerned, hire a Tech to investigate your computer.
-I use to offer remote assistance with my business and for $30 I would check your computer, speed it up, remove viruses or help with software issues.
-Try to find a "Remote Assistance Tech" in your local craigslist or online.
-All else fails, add me and send me a message.
-I'll do it for a lot cheaper than the $250 a scammer is going to charge you just to mess your computer up.
+- If you're concerned, hire a Tech to investigate your computer.
+I used to offer remote assistance with my business, and for $30, I would check your computer, speed it up, remove viruses or help with software issues.
+Try to find a "Remote Assistance Tech" on your local craigslist or online.
+If all else fails, add me and send me a message.
+I'll do it for a lot cheaper than the $250 a scammer is going to charge you to mess your computer up.

 This scam usually targets college students and small business owners but can target anyone.
 A scammer calls claiming to work with the US Government.
 He gives you a number to call and talk to another scammer.
 This other person asks for your personal information to ensure you can receive the grant.
-From there they may ask you to pay taxes upfront on the grant or say they will make a small withdrawal and then a large deposit for your winnings.
+From there, they may ask you to pay taxes upfront on the grant or say they will make a small withdrawal and then a hefty deposit for your winnings.
 The scammer will then get you to consent to a withdrawal so they can take whatever amount they choose from your account.
-This will display as a normal debt and can be challenged but you will likely lose this challenge due to the terms you agreed to (and had no idea existed).
+This will display an ordinary debt and can be challenging, but you will likely lose this challenge due to the terms you agreed to (and had no idea existed).